Last reviewed: 15/06/25

 2) No animals, other than guide or hearing dogs, are permitted on site.

-1) Disabled Facilities are available – please contact us for further information.
+1) Disabled Facilities and Carers/Pa Tickets are available – please contact us, or see event specific websites for further information.

 2) If any of these T&C’s are unclear please contact contact@blindspotgigs.co.uk

-All stallholders, their contractors and employees, while at a BLINDSPOTGIGS' Event, shall be subject to the rules and regulations of BLINDSPOTGIGS (the Organisers) as interpreted by the Organisers and its representatives, to any special conditions given with the application form, and to any other instructions given at any of their events by its representatives.
+All traders, Stallholders, activity providers and their contractors, employees and volunteers (refered to as Stallholders), while at a BLINDSPOTGIGS' Event, shall be subject to the rules and regulations of BLINDSPOTGIGS (the Organisers) as interpreted by the Organisers and its representatives, to any special conditions given with the application form, and to any other instructions given at any of their events by its representatives.

 1) Your pitch is not guaranteed until the deposit is paid and all supporting documents including a copy of your Public Liability Insurance certificate is submitted.
 Insurance cover must be in date at time of the event.